syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 You can download the sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/FilteringDemo-587565594).

 ### Clear filters

-You can clear the view filters applied in tree grid by setting `SfTreeGrid.View.Filter` delegate as null and calling `SfTreeGrid.View.RefreshFilter` method.
+You can clear the view filters applied in tree grid by setting the `SfTreeGrid.View.Filter` delegate to null and calling the `SfTreeGrid.View.RefreshFilter` method.

 {% tabs %}
 {% highlight c# %}